 Overall, this guide is useful for getting started and getting out there running.
 I truly hope this has answered the many questions you may have in regards to running gear.
 As a beginner, it can seem overwhelming at first, but once you gain experience you will soon realize it’s all about what works best for you.
 Instead of choosing what you think you should have, you start choosing what you need, period.
 Some gear will work and some gear will not, but eventually you will develop a set of gear that will have you ready to go the distance any time and every time.

 REMEMBER…there’s no such thing as bad weather, only bad gear.

 Ready to run ANY distance by running only ONE day per week?
-If so grab a copy of my new book below.
+If so grab a copy of ‘A Runner’s Secret’ below.
 You will receive training plans for the 5k, 10k half-marathon, marathon, 50k, 50-mile, 100k, and 100-mile distances.
-Ebook version available here.

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you for reading and Live On the Run!